Verification and Quality Signals

 The current public evidence supports a narrower statement than “all sample code is universally guaranteed.”

-• The same nightly workflow shows that notebook handling is class-dependent: Light notebooks are executed with papermill, while Heavy notebooks are checked with nbval --nbval-lax.
+• The same workflow shows that notebook handling is class-dependent: Light notebooks are executed with papermill, while Heavy notebooks are checked with nbval --nbval-lax.

 • The docs PR workflow shows that notebooks changed in docs pull requests are executed with papermill before the docs build.